-Head of Household
+Filing as Head of Household

-The IRS offers another option if you and your spouse were living apart at the end of the tax year but weren't formally divorced or separated.
+The IRS offers another option if you and your spouse were living apart at the end of the tax year, but weren't formally divorced or separated.
 You're considered unmarried, even if you were still legally married, if you meet certain criteria.
-If you and your spouse lived separately from July 1 on, if you paid for more than half the expenses of your home and if you have a dependent, you might be able to file as head of household.
-This usually results in a more tax advantages.
+If you and your spouse lived separately from July 1 on, if you paid for more than half the expenses of your home and if you have a dependent living with you for most of the year, you might be able to file as head of household, which usually results in a more tax advantages.

-Amending your return is relatively simple, but you can't just submit a new Form 1040, 1040EZ or 1040A.
+Amending your return is relatively simple, but you can't just submit a new Form 1040.
 You must submit Form 1040X, which is an amended return.
 You can change your filing status on this form, report your same income, then take any tax credits or deductions you qualify for under your new filing status.